-Asian shares mixed after Nasdaq hits record high
+Global stocks steady as Nasdaq hits record high

-TOKYO (AP) — Shares meandered in quiet trading in Asia on Wednesday after the Dow Jones industrial average inched closer to 20,000 and the Nasdaq Composite rose to a record high.
+TOKYO (AP) — Global stock markets were steady in quiet trading Wednesday after the Dow Jones industrial average inched closer to the 20,000 level and the Nasdaq Composite hit a record high.

 Most Read Stories